Aidan3445/Hardle/README.md

 # Hardle
-Hardle brings the original Wordle back to it's Mastermind roots.
+Hardle brings the original Wordle back to its Mastermind roots.

 The original version of Hardle was made in Java using a library from my CS Fundies 2 course at Northeastern University.